 - Preheat oven to 350°F. Spread pecans in a single layer on a baking sheet.
 Toast for 6-8 minutes or until fragrant.
 Set aside.

 - Place chicken pieces between 2 large pieces of plastic wrap.
 Use the smooth side of a meat mallet to pound to equal thickness, about ⅓-1/2 inch thick.

 - In a shallow bowl, use a whisk to sift together flour, cornstarch, seasoned salt, pepper, garlic, paprika, onion powder and cayenne.

 - In a separate shallow bowl, whisk together buttermilk and eggs.

 - Season chicken pieces lightly with salt and pepper on both sides, eyeball the amount.
 Dredge in flour, then into buttermilk, then back into flour.
 Have nearby a pan, place each piece on pan.
 Chill for 30 minutes up to 1 hour.

-- To cook: Heat 3 Tbsp oil and 1 Tbsp butter in a large 12 inch skillet over medium-high heat.
+- To cook: Heat 3 tablespoon oil and 1 tablespoon butter in a large 12 inch skillet over medium-high heat.
 Cook chicken pieces in two batches for 4-5 minutes per side or until juices run clear.
-Repeat, 3 Tbsp oil and 1 Tbsp butter into the skillet, to cook second batch of chicken pieces.
+Repeat, 3 tablespoon oil and 1 tablespoon butter into the skillet, to cook second batch of chicken pieces.
 Remove to a platter or a pan fitted with a rack, and keep warm.
 (Cooking in batches allows for even cooking and not crowding the pan)